profitphil/Qraffle-Smart-Contract-Proposal/README.md

 2. 1k Qubic entry → 10M Qubic reward  (auto-reload)
 3. 10k Qubic entry → 100M Qubic reward  (auto-reload)
 4. 50k Qubic entry → 1B Qubic reward  (auto-reload)
-5. 1M Qubic entry → 10B reward or SC asset
+5. 1M Qubic entry → 5B+ Qubic reward or SC asset
 6. Special Raffle → Tangible item or alt-token entry

+## Epoch Estimates
+**Qubic Burned**
+- Small entry raffles (1 and 1000 Qubic) estimate at least 1 raffle completed each day
+  - 1 Qubic entry raffle burns 10,000 Qubic = 7 days = 70k Qubic burned
+  - 1k Qubic entray burns 1M Qubic x 7 days = 7M Qubic burned
+- Remaining raffles are estimated to complete 1 each epoch
+  - 10k Qubic entry burns 10M Qubic
+  - 50k Qubic entry burns 100M Qubic
+  - 1M Qubic entry est burns 20M - 1B Qubic (depends on which sc share or Qubic Reward (5B, 10B, etc)
+  - Special Raffle burn depends on value of item
+- Estimated Minimum Weekly Qubic Burned 250m+ (13B+ annually)

+**Charity Donated**
+  - 25m+ Qubic each Epoch (1.3B+ annually)

 ---

-## Token Owner Participation

-- Fee: 10M Qubic (burned)
-- Supply: 50% of reward + 20% reserve fund
-- Collected tokens: Burned, sold, or returned to creator
+## Tokens for Entries

+When a raffle uses a token(other than qu), the reserve amount must be available/deposited in order to start auciton.
+Once raffle is completed, the collect tokens will be sold on Qx to pay for completed raffle.

+**Token Deflationary Measures:**
+Should a token creator request to burn all or a portion of collected tokens, token creator must pay that portion of reserve.
+Then that portion of tokens will be burned.

 ---